AlexanderAnishchik/Credit-Card-Stripe-Parser/README.md

 private String _testFullTrack = "%B5168755544412233^PKMMV/UNEMBOXXXX       ^1807111100000000000000111000000?;5168755544412233=18071111000011100000?";
  var result = new FullTrackParser().ParseTrackOne(_testFullTrack);
  ```
- will be parse into model:
+ will be parsed into model:

   ```
 TrackOneModel testTrack1 = new TrackOneModel